Chapter 28:

 They watch, my death.

 Hiroki finished the intro, then stomped his Zoom G1X Four, switching to a distorted JCM800 patch.
-A harmonic wail erupted as he abused the Floyd Rose for ghostly divebombs, a thunderclap after calm rain.
+A harmonic wail jump scared the audience as he abused the Floyd Rose for ghostly divebombs, a thunderclap after calm rain.

-Junichi’s cymbal taps crescendoed, Aoi banged her Ibanez’s body, letting all four strings ring with fuzzy fury.
-Junichi clapped his drumsticks four times, muting the crash cymbal, as Hiroki strummed a dissonant Em chord eight times, then D Major, channeling Deftones’ Be Quiet and Drive and Digital Bath.
+Junichi’s cymbal taps crescendoed, and Aoi banged her Ibanez’s body, letting all four strings ring with fuzzy fury.
+Junichi clapped his drumsticks four times, muting the crash cymbal, as Hiroki strummed a dissonant Em eight times, then D, channeling Deftones’ Be Quiet and Drive + Digital Bath.

 Hiroki’s verse vocals rose, blending Chino Moreno’s wail with Muse’s Matthew Bellamy’s theatricality.
 Aoi joined, her ethereal Amy Lee-like voice harmonizing, her bass groove unwavering.